noahmanger/emoji-text-replacement/README.md

 >The generation script has been tested on Ruby versions 1.9.2-p290 and 1.9.3-p327 and I recommend developing the project in a similar environment as unicode support in 1.8 is not best.
 Install dependencies locally by running bundle install.

-Running `bundle exec ruby generate_plist.rb` will genereate `emoji.plist` which is for dragging into the Text Preferences panel in Yosemite, and `NSUserReplacementItems.plist` which can be used if you're following the terminal instructions in [the original repo](https://github.com/gregburek/github-emoji-expansion-in-osx)
+Running `bundle exec ruby generate_plist.rb` will now generate `emoji.plist` which is for dragging into the Text Preferences panel in Yosemite, and `NSUserReplacementItems.plist` which can be used if you're following the terminal instructions in [the original repo](https://github.com/gregburek/github-emoji-expansion-in-osx)

 ##Credits
 Thanks to [Greg Burek](https://github.com/gregburek) for writing the [original script](https://github.com/gregburek/github-emoji-expansion-in-osx) to generate the plist.
-If you're curious about getting this set up on non Yosemite machines, you'll want to head over to that repo for the full instructions.
+If you're curious about getting this set up on non-Yosemite machines, you'll want to head over to that repo for the full instructions.

 Thanks to Twitter for the [Twitter Emoji](https://github.com/twitter/twemoji) library so Chrome users can see emojis on the site.